 A cross-section of public service and industry experience guide the criminal justice program.

-Being that most of our classes are offered online means that we can draw upon a national pool of experts.
+Online classes allow us draw upon a national pool of experts.
 Below are a few of our colleagues who collaborate to build and teach courses.
-Some of our colleagues below provide guidance on curriculum matters, many do that and as well as teach our classes- all of them are experienced and skilled practitioners whose ability to communicate that knowledge through our courses is as unique and distinctive as our program.
+All of them are experienced and skilled practitioners whose ability to communicate their knowledge through our courses is as unique and distinctive as our program.

 Dr. Vincenzo A. Sainato is the Criminal Justice Program Director and is an expert in police administration, cybercrime, international crime, and risk analysis.